Dog Bite Lawyers in NJ & NY

 Personal Injury Counsel in Bergen County & Statewide

-Unfortunately, dog bites are a significant public health issue in the U.S. According to the American Veterinary Medical Association (AVMA), 4.5 million individuals sustain dog bites annually nationwide.
+Unfortunately, dog bites are a significant public health issue in the U.S. According to the American Veterinary Medical Association, 4.5 million individuals sustain dog bites annually, nationwide.
 While most dogs are friendly, any dog can bite.

 Children are the most frequent victims and more likely to suffer severe injuries.
 Many of these attacks involve injuries to the head and neck.
 Our experienced animal-attack attorneys handle claims involving serious injuries, scarring, flesh wounds, nerve damage, infection, and broken bones.